vrunge/gfpop.data/README.md

 # gfpop.data
-dataset for the gfpop package
+datasets for the gfpop package